material-components/material-components-android/docs/theming/Motion.md

 _not_ spatially related.

 #### Transition between Activities

+_**Note:** Activity and Window transitions require using Android Framework Transitions provided in the `com.google.android.material.transition.platform` package and are only available on API level 21 and above._

 Enable Activity transitions by either setting `android:windowActivityTransitions` to true in your theme or enabling them on an